 Command line broadly means a text based prompt for running software on a computer.
 I am primarily concerned with Unix-like shells, rather than say Microsoft/Window’s command line interfaces such as PowerShell.
 In modern GUIs, you often will be using a terminal emulator in lieu of a direct terminal for accessing the command line.
+An important convention in the command line is configuration via dotfiles.

 Choosing a shell